Why You Keep Going Back to Food Rules (Even Though They’re Stopping You From Living Fully)

 What’s really behind the fear of letting go

-The cost of clinging to control—and the freedom of building trust
+The cost of clinging to control

 What it means to find safety without strict rules